 If possible, choose an overcast day to start the hardening-off process.
 Yes, that’s right, not a nice sunny day, but a calm cloudy day is perfect for bringing out seedlings.

-The overcast day will still be much brighter than a grow light can be, but the leaves will not burn.
-Also, since the location is sheltered, the plants do not have to get used to light and wind at once.
-The plants can be outside for good.
+The overcast day can still be brighter than a grow light, but it won’t burn the leaves.
+Since the location is sheltered, the plants don’t have to adapt to light and wind at the same time.
+You can keep the plants outside for good.

-If the plants were under grow light or poor light conditions, I’d certainly make sure that they are under a shade blanket, so they do not get any direct sunshine on the first 3 days, but I do not bring them in and out except for unexpected extreme conditions.
+If the plants were under grow light or poor light conditions, I’d make sure to put them under a shade blanket so that they don’t get any direct sunshine during the first three days.
+However, I won’t move them in and out, except for unexpected extreme conditions.

-After 3 days outside the seedlings are ready to be exposed to sunshine and some wind by removing the protective blanket.
-On a calm day you can also transfer the plants to the location they will be planted.
-Leave them there for another day or two.
-This way the plants will be used to their environment before going through a transplanting shock.
+After three days outside, you can remove the protective blanket and expose the seedlings to sunshine and wind.
+On a calm day, you can also move the plants to the location where they will be planted.
+Leave them there for one or two more days.
+This way, the plants will adapt to their surroundings before going through a transplanting shock.

-Watch the seedling, and if it looks ready to be planted, plant.
+Watch the seedling closely.
+If it looks ready to be planted, plant it.
 If it needs a bit more nursery time, it can have it.

-You might have already noticed that we do not harden off the plants, we just gently change their environment to a natural one, that is good for them.
+You might have already noticed that we do not harden off the seedlings, we gently change their environment to a natural one, that is good for them.

 This gentle process for the seedlings and us as the gardeners continues when we transplant the seedlings into the ground.
 I like to give the plants some protection after they are transplanted.
-It might sound like more work, but again it’s less.
-Remember, we did not have to move plants in and out.
-If we pamper them a little more chances are that we will not have to deal with weak and sick plants afterward either.
+It might sound like more work, but again, it’s less.
+Remember, we did not have to move seedlings in and out.
+If we pamper them more, we will not have to deal with weak and sick plants afterward.

 My first go-to tool is the protection blanket.
-We have several of those and use them all the time in our garden.
-Wrapping an individual plant, or covering a whole row is easy and quickly done.
+We have several of those and use them in our garden.
+Wrapping an individual plant or covering a whole row is easy and quick.

-Mulch is another very easy and effective way to protect young seedlings.
-Bedded into mulch the wind can not be so hard on them.
+Mulch is another straightforward and effective way to protect young seedlings.
+Bedded into mulch, the wind can not be so harsh on them.

-Be creative, a cut-open milk jag or open from both ends tin can, or a glass jar can all be used.
+Be creative, for exsample use a cut-open milk jag, open-from-both-ends tin can, or a glass jar.
 Especially in extreme weather, those simple methods make a huge difference.
-Read more in the cold spring challenge in the garden article.
+Read more about the cold spring challenge in the garden article.

-Hardening off plants the easy ways is gentle on plants and on the gardener.
-As a result, you get healthier and stronger plants and gardening makes more fun.
+Hardening off seedlings the easy way is gentle on plants and the gardener.
+As a result, you get healthier and more robust plants, and gardening makes more fun.

 We invite you to subscribe to Northern Homestead and follow us on Instagram, Facebook, or Pinterest for the latest updates.